earth-env-data-science/earth-env-data-science-book/content/assignments/files_markdown_git.md

 Finally, go back to the editor and add a new subsection called "Research Interests" to your `Readme.md` file.
 Update your local git repository and push your changes to GitHub.
 Verify that the remote repository is updated.

-To "hand in" this part of the assignment, just provide the link to your repository in the notebook cell below.
+To "hand in" this part of the assignment, put a link to it in the `Readme.md` file in the next part.

 ## Create your Assignments Repository